-En español | More than 5.9 million people were receiving Social Security survivor benefits in May 2020.
+Nearly 5.9 million people received Social Security survivor benefits in March 2023.
 These monthly payments typically go to the spouse, former spouse or children of someone who was receiving or eligible for Social Security benefits.
 In some circumstances, parents, grandchildren or stepchildren of a late worker may also qualify for survivor benefits.

 About two-thirds of recipients are widows and widowers.
 They can collect survivor benefits from age 60 (50 if they are disabled), at rates ranging from 71.5 percent to 100 percent of the late spouse’s Social Security benefit, depending on the survivor’s age.
 There is an exception if you are caring for a child of the deceased who is under 16 or disabled; in this case there is no minimum age and the survivor benefit is 75 percent of the deceased’s Social Security payment.